At What Age Does Menopause Start?

 There are slight differences in terminology when it comes to menopause that occurs outside of the 45 to 55 age range:3

-- Early menopause is menopause that happens before the age of 40 (5% of women)
+- Early menopause is menopause that happens between the ages of 40 and 45 (5% of women)

 Menopause at early age can also be due to a number of medical or surgical causes.
 Referred to as induced menopause, it occurs as a consequence of chemotherapy, radiation therapy, or ovary removal.